nyc-crh/site/content/gallery/freedom-day-march.md

 videoTitle: Freedom Day March on Film
 closeRdImg:
 closeRdLink:
-eventname: A silent film recorded by the New York Police Department showing protesters at Board of Education headquarters and marching during the February 3, 1964 boycott.
+eventname: A silent film recorded by the New York Police Department showing protesters at the Board of Education headquarters and marching during the February 3, 1964 boycott.
 caption: A film recorded by the New York Police Department showing protesters at Board of Education headquarters and marching during the February 3, 1964 boycott.
 archive_source: Municipal Archives of the City of New York, NYPD Surveillance Films
 source_link: https://nycma.lunaimaging.com/luna/servlet/detail/NYCMA~3~3~210~1233413:110-Livingston-St--and-Bernum-Place?sort=identifier%2Ctitle%2Cdate&qvq=q:0163;sort:identifier%2Ctitle%2Cdate;lc:NYCMA~3~3&mi=0&trs=11